AnmolPatil2/Chat__Bot/nmt-chatbot-master/new_data/README.md

-Place your train.to and train.from files in here.
+Place your train.to and train.from files in here